T-vK/ShowboxExpansionModule/README.md

 ### Documentation
-Unfortunately I haven't found the time to document everything properly, but I created a lot of contants that acs as a reference for possible values to be passed the available functions: [src/constants.h](src/constants.h)
+Unfortunately I haven't found the time to document everything properly, but I created a lot of constants that act as a reference for possible values to be passed the available functions: [src/constants.h](src/constants.h)
 Other than that, all I can give you for now, is a list of the available public methods:

 ``` C++